ejmr/save-github-issues/README.markdown

 # Usage

-The program requires two arguments:
+The program accepts the following arguments:

-1. `--user`: This is the user whose owns the repositories you want issues from.
+1. `--user`: **Required.** This is the user whose owns the repositories you want issues from.

 2. `--repo`: This names the repository whose issues you want to save.
 This option may appear multiple times.  *It is optional.*  If you do